Gymnastics: History

-Don Francisco Amorós y Ondeano, was born on February 19, 1770, in Valencia and died on August 8, 1848, in Paris.
-He was a Spanish colonel, and the first person to introduce educative gymnastics in France.
-The German Friedrich Ludwig Jahn started the German gymnastics movement in 1811 which led to the invention of the parallel bars, rings, high bar, the pommel horse and the vault horse.
+Don Francisco Amorós y Ondeano—a Spanish colonel born on 19 February 1770, in Valencia, who died on 8 August 1848, in Paris—was the first person to introduce educative gymnastics in France.
+The German Friedrich Ludwig Jahn began the German gymnastics movement in 1811 in Berlin, which led to the invention of the parallel bars, rings, the horizontal bar, the pommel horse and the vault horse.

 Germans Charles Beck and Charles Follen and American John Neal brought the first wave of gymnastics to the United States in the 1820s.
 Beck opened the first gymnasium in the US in 1825 at the Round Hill School in Northampton, Massachusetts.
-Follen opened the first college gymnasium and the first public gymnasium in the US in 1826 at Harvard College and in Boston, Massachusetts, respectively.
-Neal was the first American to open a public gymnasium in the US in Portland, Maine in 1827.
+Follen opened the first college gymnasium and the first public gymnasium in the US in 1826 at Harvard University and in Boston, Massachusetts, respectively.
+Neal was the first American to open a public gymnasium in the US, in Portland, Maine, in 1827.
 He also documented and promoted these early efforts in the American Journal of Education and The Yankee, helping to establish the American branch of the movement.

 The Federation of International Gymnastics (FIG) was founded in Liege in 1881.
-By the end of the nineteenth century, men's gymnastics competition was popular enough to be included in the first modern Olympic Games in 1896.
-From then on until the early 1950s, both national and international competitions involved a changing variety of exercises gathered under the rubric, gymnastics, that included, for example, synchronized team floor calisthenics, rope climbing, high jumping, running, and horizontal ladder.
+By the end of the nineteenth century, men's gymnastics competition was popular enough to be included in the first modern Olympic Games, in 1896.
+From then until the early 1950s, both national and international competitions involved a changing variety of exercises gathered under the rubric, gymnastics, which included, for example, synchronized team floor calisthenics, rope climbing, high jumping, running, and horizontal ladder.
 During the 1920s, women organized and participated in gymnastics events.
-The first women's Olympic competition was limited, only involving synchronized calisthenics and track and field.
-These games were held in 1928, in Amsterdam.
+Elin Falk revolutionized how gymnastics was taught in Swedish schools between 1910 and 1932.
+The first women's Olympic competition was limited, involving only synchronized calisthenics and track and field.
+These games were held in 1928 in Amsterdam.

-By 1954, Olympic Games apparatus and events for both men and women had been standardized in modern format, and uniform grading structures (including a point system from 1 to 15) had been agreed upon.
-In 1930, the first UK mass movement organisation of women in gymnastics, the Women's League of Health and Beauty, was founded by Mary Bagot Stack in London.
+By 1954, Olympic Games apparatus and events for men and women had been standardized in a modern format, and uniform grading structures (including a point system from 1 to 15) had been agreed upon.
+In 1930, the first UK mass movement organization of women in gymnastics, the Women's League of Health and Beauty, was founded by Mary Bagot Stack in London.
 At this time, Soviet gymnasts astounded the world with highly disciplined and difficult performances, setting a precedent that continues.
 Television has helped publicize and initiate a modern age of gymnastics.
 Both men's and women's gymnastics now attract considerable international interest, and excellent gymnasts can be found on every continent.

 In 2006, a new points system for Artistic gymnastics was put into play.
-With an A Score (or D score) being the difficulty score, which as of 2009 is based on the top 8 high scoring elements in a routine (excluding Vault).
-The B Score (or E Score), is the score for execution and is given for how well the skills are performed.
+An A Score (or D score) is the difficulty score, which as of 2009 derives from the eight highest-scoring elements in a routine (excluding Vault), in addition to the points awarded for composition requirements; each vault has a difficulty score assigned by the FIG. The B Score (or E Score), is the score for execution and is given for how well the skills are performed.